 It is easiest to change your field of study upon entering a master’s degree programme after the completion of your bachelor studies.
 Students can also apply to change their curriculum or field of study during their bachelor study, but no later than at the end of the first academic year (before starting the second year of study).
 The curriculum or field of study cannot be changed during master’s studies.

-The procedure for taking academic leave is regulated by the Universities Act and the Regulations for Study at EAMT.
+The procedure for taking academic leave is regulated by the Higher Education Act and the Regulations for Study at EAMT.

 Academic leave means temporarily releasing a student from study and research responsibilities.
 Academic leave is granted under the following conditions: